We are delighted to be running our next Open Morning as an in person event at Canford on Saturday 8th October 2022

 |Overseas Community Partnerships|

-Each summer Sixth Formers have the opportunity to work in one of our overseas community partnerships, which are currently based in India, Tanzania, Argentina and Ghana.
+Each summer Sixth Formers have the opportunity to work in one of our overseas community partnerships, which are currently based in India, Argentina, Ghana and Cambodia.
 From new school buildings to basic clean water supplies, the money raised by pupil initiated fund-raising activities allows the Partnership to flourish.
 Pupils see first-hand the difficulties faced by individuals living in poverty & dire circumstances, whilst being able to see the benefits their support can make to an entire community.

 Read more about our overseas Partnerships: